vasupatelll/Tableau_Project/README.md

-As a data analyst with Tableau expertise, I have created a comprehensive project on the global spread of COVID-19.
-Utilizing various sources of data, I have created interactive dashboards and visualizations to track the progression of the pandemic.
+I am a Tableau loving data analyst who has built an end-to-end project on global COVID-19 spread.
+Leveraging multiple data sources, I built interactive dashboards and visualizations to monitor the growth of this pandemic.

-The project showcases the amount of people who are fully, partially and not vaccinated .
+The Project reflects the number of people fully, partially and unvaccinated.

-The dashboards enable users to explore the data in an intuitive and visually appealing way, making it easier to understand the complex and rapidly evolving situation.
+The dashboards allow users to interact with the data in an intuitive and visually appealing manner which makes understanding a little bit more bearable for such as complex environment that is changing rapidly.
+This project was an opportunity for me to extract and display insightful information from complex data, emphasizing the value of using such insights in decision making.
-Through this project, I have demonstrated my ability to analyze and present complex data in a meaningful and impactful way, highlighting the importance of data-driven decision making in today's world.

 ## LICENSE
 [MIT](LICENSE)